javadch/rquis/README.md

-# RQt
+# RQUIS
-R Package that enables access to the XQt APIs
+R Package that enables access to the QUIS APIs

 1. Install JRE 8